Extended Student Services FAQ

 Transitional and Traditional Kindergarteners will be escorted to their class and picked up after dismissal.
 First through Fifth graders will walk from their class to the program which is located on the school campus.

 It is the parent’s responsibility to make arrangements to pick up their child if they know they are not going to make it to the site by 6:00 pm.
-If no one arrives to pick up a child, staff begins trying to contact the parents then continue through the emergency contacts if the parents cannot be reached.
+If no one arrives to pick up a child, staff begin trying to contact the parents then continue through the emergency contacts if the parents cannot be reached.
 If no one can be reached, and the child is still at the site at 7:00 pm, the Livermore Police Department is contacted and they will assist us in locating the parents.

 ESS is for children enrolled in the school district only.